 - N1 is the number of years until the further future date

-- N2 is the number of years until the closer date
+- N2 is the number of years until the closing date

 Forward Rate Definition